-One person or multiple persons are eligible to be a borrower or borrowers of a single-family loan if such person or all such persons satisfy the criteria and requirements in these rules and regulations.
+One person or multiple persons are eligible to be a borrower or borrowers of a singlefamily loan if such person or all such persons satisfy the criteria and requirements in these rules and regulations.
 All references in these rules and regulations to an applicant or borrower shall, in the case of multiple applicants or borrowers, refer to each applicant or borrower individually unless the provision containing such reference expressly refers to the applicants or borrowers collectively.

-C. Citizenship
+C. Citizenship / Residency

-Mortgages are provided to U.S. citizens, permanent resident aliens, or to non-permanent resident aliens provided the borrower occupies the property as a principal residence, has a valid Social Security Number (SSN) (or Individual Taxpayer Identification Number (ITIN) if acceptable by the applicable GSE, insurer, or guarantor), and is eligible to work in the United States.
-Originating Lenders are required to certify that borrowers meet these guidelines and to provide evidence that the appropriate GSE, insurer, or guarantor requirements are met.
+Originating Lenders are required to certify and provide the required documentation that mortgages are provided to borrowers that meet the residency requirements of the applicable GSE, insurer, or guarantor provided the borrower occupies the property as a principal residence, has a valid Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) if acceptable by the applicable GSE, insurer, or guarantor.
 This eligibility applies to all Virginia Housing loan programs.